Parsa307/FakeUAC/README.md

 # FakeUAC
-FakeUAC it can be used to trick parents or IT Employees to allow you to use their account If they have a password
+FakeUAC it can be used to trick parents or IT Employees to allow you to use their Admin account If they have a password